 -ABOUT TREENET WILLY-

 In early July of 2008, I started my very first TreeNet by myself in the backyard after cousin Pete instructed me on what knots to use and how to get the perimeter set up.
 Weaving took me about 4 days, as I had to mainly teach myself through trial and error.
 Once the first net was complete, I had to make more… many many more.
 My eye then turned to the surrounding Durango area, and I started making ‘guerrilla style' TreeNets all over town.
-This was the birth of the Fort Lewis College Sky Net overlooking Durango, a spot that hundreds, if not thousands of people have enjoyed over the last decade.
+This was the birth of the original Fort Lewis College Sky Net overlooking the town of Durango... a spot that hundreds, if not thousands of people have enjoyed over the last decade.

 I made a few nets around Durango for a couple years before I went off to college to CU Boulder in 2010.
 After 4 years there, I made dozens of nets all over Colorado, especially the Front Range.
 A few years out of college, floating in and out of work, I decided I didn’t want to blend into society with a 9-5 job and went all in pursuing the dream.
-After almost exactly 10 years of weaving in June 2016, TreeNet Willy’s: Custom Rope Platform for Elevated Living was officially created.
+After almost 10 years of weaving in June 2016, TreeNet Willy’s: Custom Rope Platform for Elevated Living was officially created.

 At first, I was drawn to TreeNets for the primary reason of valuing the seclusion and solitude of being amongst the trees.
 I love constantly getting outside and exploring new places and find myself most at home when I can separate myself from everything and let my mind go free in the little world I’ve created.
-These unique hang-outs foster a calming space for me, not only getting me outside, but helping to create a mental serenity not easily found in everyday life.
+These unique hangouts foster a calming space for me, not only getting me outside, but helping to create a mental serenity not easily found in everyday life.
 Nowadays, I enjoy getting this work out there as much as possible so others can experience the same.
 My favorite moments these days are the ones filled with new creations, new faces, and new places.
 Whether it’s friends, family, or someone who has never seen anything like it before, there’s nothing better for me than being a part of the shared happiness these nets create.

 William Reynolds V - Owner & Creator

--Dr. Johnny Nobles-
+-Dr. Zheka Nobles-

-Dr. Johnny Nobles is CoFounder of TreeNet Willy’s and Chief Executive Officer of Almaty Health, a decentralized healthcare insurance company.
+Dr. Zheka Nobles is CoFounder of TreeNet Willy’s and Chief Executive Officer of Almaty Health, a decentralized healthcare insurance company.
 Dr. Nobles is a partner at Government Blockchain Association and an advisor to healthcare companies.
 With over a decade of experience in healthcare, research, and previously worked at Harvard Medical School, Dr. Nobles works with healthcare institutions to combine blockchain technology with healthcare.
 In his spare time Dr. Nobles enjoys traveling to new countries, learning languages, discovering new art, attending music festivals, and white water rafting.
-Dr. Johnny Nobles and Will met at a music festival and since then, we have been working together to bring the awesomeness of these nets to anyone and everyone so they have a place to enjoy nature, clear the mind, and escape the rush of everyday life.
+Dr. Zheka Nobles and Will met at a music festival and since then, we have been working together to bring the awesomeness of these nets to anyone and everyone so they have a place to enjoy nature, clear the mind, and escape the rush of everyday life.

 Here at TreeNet Willy's, we do our best to cross-train our staff in all stages of the TreeNet process.
-Every member of the team should be able to quote, design, and construct these custom hangouts all by themselves.
-We also have access to a consulting network of other experts including arborists, engineers, construction workers, and riggers.
+Every member of the team will be able to quote, design, and construct these custom hangouts all by themselves.
+We also have access to a consulting network of other professional experts including arborists, engineers, construction workers, and riggers.